ComfyUI Extension: String Constructor (Text-Formatting)

 - Build your dictionary of available text chunks once.
 Pass it further as a single line (bus/pipe design).

-- Easily reuse these sub-strings to build many variations of a prompt as needed.
+- Easily reuse these sub-strings to build as many variations of a prompt as needed.

 - It's especially handy for regional prompting (aka area composition).